WHAT IS MECHANICAL SPINAL DECOMPRESSION?

 - Neck pain with pain radiating to the arm, elbow and or hands

-- Radiating pain (Pain spreading down with certain movement or peripheralization)
+- Radiating pain without neck or back pain (Pain spreading down with certain movement or peripheralization)

 - Feeling pain in the back and in the of the leg when the opposite side leg is raised

 - Your score on a Pain Avoidance Questionnaire supports the use of this modality